SUSE has announced that its Linux Enterprise Server for SAP Applications will be available as an operating system for SAP solutions on the IBM Cloud.

 Customers can also integrate their SAP Applications running on SUSE Linux Enterprise across different hardware platforms, including IBM Power, into a hybrid or private cloud deployment.

-SUSE says customers will benefit from IBM’s global network of nearly 60 cloud data centres across six continents and will gain access to the rich IBM Cloud catalogue of services including AI, data and analytics, IoT, serverless and more.
+SUSE says customers will benefit from IBM's global network of nearly 60 cloud data centers across six continents and will gain access to the rich IBM Cloud catalogue of services including AI, data and analytics, IoT, serverless and more.

 Phillip Cockrell, SUSE vice president of worldwide alliance sales says, “Customers need access to a secure and scalable cloud platform to run mission-critical workloads, one with the speed and agility of IBM Cloud, one of the largest open public cloud deployments in the world.

 “As public cloud grows increasingly more popular for production workloads, SUSE and IBM are offering enterprise-grade open source software fully supported on IBM Cloud,” he says.

 “Whether big iron or public cloud, SUSE is committed to giving our customers the environments they need to succeed.

 Jay Jubran, IBM Cloud director of offering management says the new offering provides the application management and IaaS support and functionality that the enterprise space requires.

 “IBM Cloud is designed to give enterprises the power and performance they need to manage their mission-critical business applications,” he says.